When you think of a good restaurant, a lot can come to your mind – with food being on top of the list.

 However, when we’re looking at the restaurant business, the boundaries become a little blurry and the core concept isn’t actively showcased.

-To be an effective restaurant, the concept should be considered while making any decisions related to the restaurant.
+To be an effective restaurant or virtual restaurant, the concept should be considered while making any decisions related to the restaurant.
 It could be a dedication to an idea, an atmosphere, or even different cuisine.

 Similarly, it needs to be showcased in every area of the business, this concept should fuel your unique selling proposition and it should be mentioned in the employee handbook so all employees are on the same page.